c3-time-domain/SeeChange/docs/data_storage.md

     session.commit()
 ```

-However, we encourage developers to use the `SmartSession()` function
-for such uses.
-The main difference is that a smart session accepts inputs
-that can be either another session object or None.
-If the input is None, it will open a new session,
-which will close at the end of the context.
-If the input given to it is a session object,
-it will not close it at the end of the context,
-rather it will depend on the external context that
-made the session to close it when done.
+However, we encourage developers to use the `SmartSession()` function for such uses.
+The main difference is that a `SmartSession` accepts inputs that can be either another session object or None.
+If the input is None, it will open a new session, which will close at the end of the context.
+If the input given to it is a session object, it will not close it at the end of the context, rather it will depend on the external context that made the session to close it when done.

 This is particularly useful in nested functions:
 ```python